Affirmation and negation: Meaning of affirmation

 Affirmations or positive polarity items (PPIs) are expressions that are rejected by negation, usually escaping the scope of negation.
-PPIs in the literature have been associated with speaker oriented adverbs, as well as expressions similar to some, already, and would rather.
+PPIs in the literature have been associated with speaker-oriented adverbs, as well as expressions similar to some, already, and would rather.
 Affirmative sentences work in opposition to negations.
-The affirmative, in an English example such as "the police chief here is a woman", declares a simple fact, in this case, it is a fact regarding the police chief and asserts that she is a woman.
+The affirmative, in an English example such as "the police chief here is a woman", declares a simple fact; in this case, a fact regarding the police chief, asserting that she is a woman.
 In contrast, the negative, in an English example such as "the police chief here is not a man", is stated as an assumption for people to believe.
 It is also widely believed that the affirmative is the unmarked base form from which the negative is produced, but this can be argued when coming from a pragmatic standpoint.
 Pragmatically, affirmatives can sometimes derive the pragmatically unmarked form, or, at times, create novel affirmative derivatives.

 Affirmation can also be compared to the notion of assertiveness.